Degree Seeking Students

 All official secondary and postsecondary transcripts.
 These transcripts must be in the student's native language and be accompanied by a certified English translation.
 If these credentials cannot be evaluated by the University, they will be sent to an evaluation service, and you will be responsible for cost of the evaluation.

-International students are required to accept the cost of university health insurance or produce proof of adequate insurance while in the United States. while in the United States.
-Health insurance information may be found in the Bursar's office.
-Second Floor of the University Center.
+International students are required to accept the cost of university health insurance or produce proof of adequate insurance while in the United States.

 International Student Services